theKashey/kashe/README.md

 > Cheatsheet:
 > - `kashe` and `weakKashe` are the main memoization functions.
 The difference is that `weakKashe` provides a way to _ease_ argument comparison.
 > - `boxed` and `inboxed` prepends given function with an extra argument, which is used as a cache key.
 The difference is how "deep" change goes.
-> - `fork` and `withIsolatedKashe` are quite alike, but one is more return a function and another executes.
+> - `fork` and `withKasheIsolation` are quite alike, but one is more return a function and another executes.

 ### `createWeakStorage()`